Black voters in Detroit key for Biden, but are they engaged? | WTOP

 The nation’s largest Black-majority city has been devastated by the coronavirus pandemic and its ensuing economic fallout.
 More than 14,200 COVID-19 cases and 1,500 deaths have been confirmed in the city.

-So when the 29-year-old Black mother of two thinks about what’s at stake for the November presidential election, her answer is simple: Everything.
+So when the 29-year-old Black mother of two thinks about what’s at stake in the November presidential election, her answer is simple: Everything.
 She’s determined to help defeat President Donald Trump.

 “Trump won Michigan by less than 11,000 votes,” noted Caldwell-Liddell, the co-founder of Mobilize Detroit, a newly formed grassroots organization.
 “And so, our thought process is, if we can just get an additional 15,000 or 20,000 to show up, that could change Michigan’s trajectory for the presidential election.”